wynessgp/sqa-risk-recreation/docs/bva/domain/Territory.md

 - **Output**: Boolean

 ### BVA Step 3
-- **Input**: Switching control from one player to another valid player.
+- **Input**: Switching control from one player to another valid player contain the following situations:
+  - The first possibility: Assigning control of a territory to a player when it previously had no player assigned
+  - The second possibility: Transitioning control from one player (PlayerA) to a different player (PlayerB)
+  - The third possibility: Attempting to change control from a player to the same player.
+  - The fourth possibility: Assign the territory's control to null after it has been controlled by a valid player
 - **Output**: True,or false.

 ### BVA Step 4